Pelvic Floor Glossary

 • Incontinence (Stress & Urge)

 Involuntary leakage of urine.
-Stress incontinence happens during activities like coughing or exercising; urge incontinence is a sudden, intense need to urinate.
+Stress incontinence happens during activities like coughing, sneezing, bending, or exercising.
+Urge incontinence is a sudden, intense need to urinate.

 • LGBTQIA+